ozpc99/My-Recipes/README.md

 ### Recipe Page
 ![Recipe Page](/docs/screenshots/recipe.png)
 The Recipe page displays a recipe based off the recipe_id primary key.
 This is so that when a user clicks the 'View' button on the recipes page, they are redirected to the recipe page with the data for that specific recipe inserted into the template via Jinja.
 The template features the recipe name, it's image, information about when it was posted and by who.
 If the recipe is *not* owned by the current user logged in, the rate recipes form is displayed via a Jinja conditional check to see if the user logged in is not the user who created the recipe.
+This prevents users from rating their own recipes.

 ### Rate Recipe Form
 ![Rate Recipe Form](/docs/screenshots/rate_recipe.png)

 The Rate Recipe form allows users to rate other users' recipes out of 5 stars.
-The form works by using Bootstrap 'btn-check' styled radio inputs with FontAwesome star icons each assigned a corresponding value 1-5.
-Custom CSS and JavaScript allow for user feedback and interactivity.
+The form works by using Bootstrap 'btn-check' styled radio inputs with FontAwesome star icons each assigned a corresponding value: 1-5.
+Custom CSS and JavaScript provide user feedback and interactivity.
 When the stars are hovered over or selected, they turn yellow (Bootstrap variable: 'warning').
 Users can reselect these inputs before submitting in case they change their mind and their changes are displayed instantly.

 The 'Rate!' button gets the value selected from the form and posts it to the rating column in the Recipe database.
 Each time the form is submitted, a new integer is added onto the rating array.
 This creates a list of numbers.
 A function queries this array and calculates the mean average.
 This average is then posted to the average_rating column in the Recipe database as a float.